YHatahet/BinaryDecoder/README.md

 ## **.skip(numOfBits)**

-Skip a given number of bits in the binary equivalent representation of the data. <br>
+Skip a given number of bits in the binary equivalent representation of the data.

 - `numOfBits`: (required) Number of bits to skip.
 Must be an integer.